AI CODE REVIEW

 Commits & PR Analytics

-Once you know where work is happening, this panel shows how it’s moving day to day, exposing batching, uneven load, and reviewers at risk of becoming bottlenecks.
+Once you know where work is happening, this panel shows how it’s moving day to day.
+Smooth contribution flow reflects strong developer productivity practices, while spikes hint at review bottlenecks or poor batching.

 • Commits per Repository: Highlights which projects are getting the most attention so you can line up reviewers and CI capacity where it matters this week.